Manikantha-M/Deep-learning-Object-detection-using-Tensorflow-API/README.md

   Advanced control systems interpret sensory information to identify appropriate navigation paths, as well as obstacles and once the image sensor detects any sign of a living being in its path, it automatically stops.
 This happens at a very fast rate and is a big step towards Driverless Cars.
   <p align="center">
   <img src="doc/car.JPG">

+  ### 1.5.5 Security
+  Object Detection plays a very important role in Security.
+Be it face ID of Apple or the retina scan used in all the sci-fi movies.
+It is also used by the government to access the security feed and match it with their existing database to find any criminals or to detect the robbers’ vehicle.
+The applications are limitless.